 Library Street is listed as a Class 3 town highway and spans approximately 0.06 miles.
-The street varies from approximately 14 to 32 feet and accommodates two way traffic.
+In 2015 the annual average daily traffic (AADT) count on Library Road just north of Stage Road was 239 vehicles.
+The street varies from approximately 14 to 32 feet wide.
 There are no pavement markings on Library Street.
 There is pull in parking along the east side of Library Street across from the Abbott Library and adjacent to Pomfret Brook and the Teago General Store.